- Pleasant styling

-Even with the optional 252-horsepower 2.0-liter turbo-4 underhood, the 2020 Buick Envision is light on driving thrills.
+Even with the optional 252-hp 2.0-liter turbo-4 underhood, the 2020 Buick Envision is light on driving thrills.
 For most buyers, it’s just fine, which is why we wind up at an average 5 out of 10 score for its performance.
-(Read more about how we rate cars.)

 The base 2.5-liter inline-4 is rated at just 197 hp, which isn’t a lot to lug around a crossover SUV that weighs around 4,000 pounds.
-It’s quite enough thanks to extensive sound deadening but struggles when it comes to highway passing.
-The standard 6-speed automatic transmission delivers smooth shifts, and the base engine is the only choice for Sun Belters looking for front-wheel drive.
+It’s quiet enough thanks to extensive sound-deadening but struggles when it comes to highway passing.
+The standard 6-speed automatic transmission delivers smooth shifts, and the base engine is the only choice for sun-belters looking for front-wheel drive.
 All-wheel drive is optional with the base engine and mandatory for the turbo-4 fitted to the Envision Premium I and Premium II.

 The turbo engine is smooth and peppy, and it works well with the standard 9-speed automatic transmission.
 It doesn’t wake the Envision up and turn it into a hot rod, but it suits the crossover’s soft ride and gentle handling well.
 Steering feel is nonexistent through the thick-rimmed wheel, but the Envision feels pleasantly confident at speed on a winding road.
 We prefer the 17- and 18-inch alloy wheels fitted to non-turbo Envisions, though the 19s don’t disturb the ride enough to upset us.